• RECIPES

 • Adjust Thickness: If the soup is too thick, add extra broth to reach your desired consistency.

-Frequently Asked Questions About Crockpot Split Pea Soup with Bacon
+Crockpot Split Pea Soup Recipe FAQs

 Can this soup be made vegetarian?